Trevor Wilson – deceased

 Grace Roberts Memorial Community Development Awards 2003

-Trevor Wilson is a proud Gumbaynggirr man.
-The youngest of 8 children, he was born in 1952 in Casino, Northern NSW.
-At 20 years of age, Trevor enlisted in the Australian Army Reserve – he first served as a Gunner in the 2nd Battalion Royal NSW Regiment and completed his services as a Lance Corporal in the 177 Air Squadron at Richmond.
+I am a proud Gumbaynggirr man, born in 1952 in Casino, Northern NSW.
+I’m the youngest of 9 children born to Stewart Wilson and Mary Wilson (nee Daley).
+At 20 years of age, in 1972, I enlisted in the Citizens Military Forces (CMF), now known as the Australian Army Reserve.
+I first served as a Gunner in the 2nd Battalion, Royal NSW Regiment, then 177 Air Despatch Company in February 1976, and 1st/15th Royal NSW Lancers before completing my service as a Lance Corporal in 177 Air Despatch Squadron at Richmond in the early 1980s.

-Trevor returned to Northern NSW and has served his local community in numerous ways.
-In 1997, he was one of the founding members of the Yandaarra Aboriginal Consultative Committee which gave a voice to the local Aboriginal population and provides a formal communication channel between traditional Aboriginal communities and Coffs Harbour City Council.
-Trevor was instrumental in lobbying to establish the Aboriginal Community Development Officer role at Coffs Harbour Council and establishing and expanding the Coffs Harbour NAIDOC Week event.
+I returned to Northern NSW, and have served my local community in numerous ways.
+In 1997, I was one of the founding members of the Yandaarra Aboriginal Consultative Committee which gave a voice to the local Aboriginal population and provided a formal communication channel between traditional Aboriginal communities and Coffs Harbour City Council.
+I have been told I was instrumental in lobbying to establish the Aboriginal Community Development Officer role at Coffs Harbour Council and establishing and expanding the Coffs Harbour NAIDOC Week event, and having the National Aboriginal and Torres Strait Islanders flag flown alongside the Australian flag outside the Coffs Harbour City Council Chambers, at time when this was not a customary practice.